 As you can see from the previous examples, fonts play a major role in brutalist designs.
 The busy-ness of those design most definitely require type to convey a message which is ultimately what design needs to do.
 Some of them are really edgy while some are more conventional while following a specific trend.

 I recently came across the work of Jacob Wise — who just designed a couple of typefaces so far — You'll quickly notice how each of his fonts are more quirky and brutalist than the other yet really powerful and sophisticated.
-I especially like his monarch typeface.
 This is just one example of brutalist typeface we like but you can find a bunch on here.

 One of the inspiration behind our recent Monument Extended was those brutalist designs.
 A lot of them are using extended typefaces sometimes outlined, sometimes full.
 You can see it in action below in one of the designs we created for the launch.